antonycourtney/tad/NOTES.md

 [X] Think about binding affinity of dialect for WebConnection.
 Probably want dialect to live on Schema.
 [X] Floating point / real formatting (num decimal places) not working on BigQuery data (Iowa liquor db).
 Why?
+[X] Crash bug when setting formatting for specific column by column name [ ] Really need better feedback that data is loading when scrolling!
+[ ] We choke in BigQuery when pivoting by an INT64 column (like ParentID in Hacker News dataset).
+Probably add an 'asString' option to mapColumns
-[ ] Crash bug when setting formatting for specific column by column name [ ] Add assertive test using a sqlite db file (not a csv) as data source [ ] Optimize SQL construction a bit -- a sequence of projects currently looks very sub-optimal, as do multiple extends.
+[ ] DataSource support for sqlite
+[ ] Add assertive test using a sqlite db file (not a csv) as data source [ ] Optimize SQL construction a bit -- a sequence of projects currently looks very sub-optimal, as do multiple extends.
 Look at bigquery opps with sorted aggtree.
 [ ] JavaScript representation of QueryExp AST for debugging [X] How do we go from column type back to a Core Type for formatting?
 Example: int/float formatting panel.
 Ans: ColumnKind [X] Tweak extend to make column type optional, with clear rules for inference. number ==> integer by default.